Shame-based issues #4 – Sexual dysfunction

 In May 2014 Elliot Rodger went on a murderous rampage at the University of Santa Barbara in California, killing six people and injuring fourteen others before taking his own life – all because he couldn’t get laid.
 Rodger’s harrowing autobiography, My Twisted World, posted online only days before his death, reveals both Rodger’s ceaseless hunger for sex and his shame of that hunger.
 Consequently, the endless yo-yoing between the two states destroyed his emotional stability and triggered the Isla Vista killing spree.

-(See post: The sexual radicalisation of Elliot Rodger)
+Read more: The sexual radicalisation of Elliot Rodger

 In a case that goes beyond the bizarre, 25-year-old Gayle Newland spent two years impersonating a man on Facebook to build a relationship with a woman she fancied.
 Then it came time to meet in person.
 Newland tricked her victim into wearing a blindfold while she used a prosthetic penis during sex.
 Newland told the court she was uncomfortable with being a lesbian, while her victim was “desperate to be loved.”
 The shame of Newland’s homosexual desires was so great they eventually emerged in a distorted and damaging way.

 In November 2015 Nathan Matthews and Shauna Hoare were sentenced for the killing and subsequent dismemberment of 16-year-old Becky Watts, Matthews’ stepsister.
 The judge said that Matthews had “a fixation with having sex with petite teenage girls” which Hoare came to share.
-Police found a collection of “borderline legal” images on Matthews’ computer, many of them showing petite girls having sex with older men.
+Police found a collection of “borderline legal” images on Matthews’ computer.
+Many of them showed petite girls having sex with older men.
 Underlying this fixation is a fundamental shame that prevented Matthews from developing mature, healthy sexual interests.

 These six cases are hugely different yet the underlying emotional mechanics are identical.
 An unconscious shame about the sexual aspect of one’s self leads to that aspect being unconsciously rejected during adolescence.
 The result is what Michael Picucci, PhD, calls the ‘sexual-spiritual split’.
 This is a fracture within the psyche where the rejected part of the self is split off, compartmentalised and repressed.